Celebrity chef: Television celebrity chefs

-The earliest television celebrity chef in Britain was Philip Harben.
+The earliest television celebrity chefs in Britain were Marcel Boulestin (1937 - Cook's Night Out), and Philip Harben (1946).

 The earliest television celebrity female chef in the UK was Fanny Cradock.
 She appeared on British television for over two decades, from the 1950s through the 1970s.
 She originally became popular following the publication of her first cookbook in 1949, The Practical Cook, and after gaining a cult following with cookery demonstrations in theatres around the country.
 Her television career came to an end when she appeared as a judge on reality television show The Big Time in 1976.
 She appeared to pretend to retch as contestant Gwen Troake described her menu for former Prime Minister Edward Heath.
 Presenter Esther Rantzen later described the incident as like "Cruella de Vil meets Bambi".

 Described as America's first celebrity chef, Julia Child first appeared on American television in 1963 on the Boston-based WGBH-TV.
 She soon starred in her own show, The French Chef, which was followed by other shows.
 At the time of her death, she was credited by the media as having "demystified the art of cuisine for the home cook and inspired many of today's celebrity chefs".
 Such was her impact on American cuisine, her kitchen has been preserved on display at the Smithsonian Museum of American History.

 In recent years, gaining a Michelin star has increased chefs' profiles sufficiently for them to be featured on television and become a household name.
 Marco Pierre White became the youngest chef in the world to achieve three Michelin stars, which went on to make him a household name and have one of his cookbooks, White Heat, described in 2005 as "possibly the most influential recipe book of the last 20 years" by food critic Jay Rayner.
 More typical of Michelin-starred restaurants in recent years, the success of Gordon Ramsay led to the commissioning of a five-part television series, Boiling Point, by the UK's Channel 4, which followed the chef as he opened his first solo restaurant, Restaurant Gordon Ramsay.
 While Joël Robuchon, Alain Ducasse, and Gordon Ramsay all run restaurant empires that each hold more than 10 Michelin stars, Ramsay is arguably the more famous chef due to his number of television shows broadcast internationally in the UK, the United States, and around the world.

 Dedicated food-related television channels have also become a medium for chefs to become household names, for example in the United States, the Food Network features shows from celebrity chefs such as Paula Deen and Bobby Flay.
 While in the UK, the Good Food Channel has shows with chefs such as Rick Stein and Jamie Oliver.
 Certain chefs, such as Nigella Lawson, have had shows featuring on channels in more than one country.